Ishiptaa/Project-Blog-System/README.md

 Features
 ✔️ List blogs with relevant details
-✔️ View detailed information about a selected blog post ✔️ API integration to fetch and display country details ✔️ User authentication (if implemented)
+✔️ View detailed information about a selected blog post ✔️ User authentication (if implemented)
 ✔️ Search and filter functionality (if implemented)
 ✔️ Likes and comments feature (if implemented)